AaltoSciComp/docker-fgci-benchmark/README.md

     run via the srun wrapper, as the container itself takes care of launching MPI inside the container.

     Estimated runtime of the benchmarks is around 2 hours.
+Run on a machine with at least 100 GB RAM.

 ## Included benchmarks